 Please review their video tutorials and then log in at dasl.nais.org and complete the following steps:

 - Review the list of participating associations and the list of associations to which your school is tied in DASL (listed below the navigation menu on the left).
 Let them know if there are any changes.

 - Review the list of users in the User Permissions section.
 Depending on your data entry approach, you may need to add users.
 Remember to set the correct permissions for anyone who will be inputting data!

-- Share this video playlist (or just the relevant videos) with those that will be entering data.
+- Share the video tutorials (or just the relevant videos) with those that will be entering data.

 If you have any questions, please feel free to contact DASL by NAIS at email@example.com.